eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 ### A.2.3 High-Level Requirements

-#### A.2.3.1 Topic 1 - Accessing Public and Private Online Services with EUDI Wallet
+#### A.2.3.1 Topic 1 - Accessing Public and Private Online Services with a Wallet Unit

 *Short description*

-The primary purpose of the EUDI Wallet is to offer secure identification and authentication of users at a high Level of Assurance (LoA) for both public and private online services.
-This essential functionality ensures that Relying Parties can confidently verify that they are interacting with the correct users.
+The primary purpose of the EUDI Wallet ecosystem is to offer secure identification and authentication of Users at a high Level of Assurance (LoA) for both public and private online services.
+This essential functionality ensures that Relying Parties can confidently verify that they are interacting with the correct User.

-In this use case, users are utilizing the EUDI Wallet to confirm their identity.
-The users frequently access online services that demand authentication and currently employ multiple methods for identity verification while accessing these services.
-The users are also concerned about sharing Person Identification Data (PID) during online interactions.
+In this use case, a User is utilizing their Wallet Unit to confirm their identity.
+The User frequently access online services that demand authentication and currently employ multiple methods for identity verification while accessing these services.
+The User is also concerned about sharing Person Identification Data (PID) during online interactions.
 Their objectives include identifying themselves with services requiring User identification and maintaining control over personal data sharing.

-This Topic contains high-level requirements related to online identification and authentication of users utilizing their EUDI Wallets.
+This Topic contains high-level requirements related to online identification and authentication of a User utilizing their Wallet Unit.

 *High level requirements*